bottledcode/RFC/drafts/function-autoloading.md

 This RFC proposes to add two new constants to the SPL extension: `SPL_AUTOLOAD_CLASS`, `SPL_AUTOLOAD_FUNCTION`.
 These constants may be passed to `spl_autoload_register` as the fourth parameter to register an autoloader for classes or functions, respectively.
+If not specified, the default value `SPL_AUTOLOAD_CLASS` will be used to retain backward compatibility.

 There won’t be any changes to the current autoloading mechanism when it comes to classes.